trustwallet/developer/wallet-core/server-side.md

 ## Golang

-Here is a step by step example of [cgo](https://golang.org/cmd/cgo/), we may simplify this with a prebuilt binary docker image in the future.
+Here is a step by step example of [cgo](https://golang.org/cmd/cgo/), using Wallet Core docker image.

-1. Run `docker run -it trustwallet/wallet-core bash`
+1. Run `docker run -it trustwallet/wallet-core`
-2. Run `cd wallet-core` and then `./bootstrap.sh`
+2. The librabry is already built in this image  (Build instructions [here](building.md))  Note: may not be the most recent version.
-2. Download and install [go1.13.3](https://dl.google.com/go/go1.13.3.linux-amd64.tar.gz), configure `GOROOT` and append `GOROOT/bin` to `PATH`.
+3. Install go: `apt-get update && apt-get install golang` (or download from here [go1.13.3](https://dl.google.com/go/go1.13.3.linux-amd64.tar.gz), configure `GOROOT` and append `GOROOT/bin` to `PATH`).
-3. Save the sample code below to file called `main.go` and run `go build -o main`
+4. Save the sample code below to file called `main.go`

 ```go
 package main